 Field Description Option Service Type= Choose Server if your P681 is acting as a SDSL server and Client if it is acting as a client.
 Press the [SPACEBAR] to toggle between choices and then press [ENTER] to select.
-Server Client Link Compatibility= This field is not selectable as this version of the P681 supports Ascend/Lucent type SDSL routers only 1 .
-Ascend/Lucent Transfer Rate= Press the [SPACEBAR] to step through the transmission speed options and then press [ENTER] to select the matching transmission speed of the peer. e.g., 784K Edit Frame Relay Options= Press the [SPACEBAR] to change No to Yes , then press [ENTER] to go to Menu 2.1 - Edit Frame Relay Options (see the next section).
+Server Client Link Compatibility= Press the [SPACEBAR] to select either Ascend/Lucent or Copper Mountain.
+Ascend/Lucent Copper Mountain Transfer Rate= Press the [SPACEBAR] to step through the transmission speed options and then press [ENTER] to select the matching transmission speed of the peer. e.g., 784K Edit Frame Relay Options= Press the [SPACEBAR] to change No to Yes , then press [ENTER] to go to Menu 2.1 - Edit Frame Relay Options (see the next section).
 No Yes